Aahil13/The-JS-Guide/docs/Control-flow.md

    }
    ```

-2. Loops: As the name implies, with a loop, you can execute a block of code repeatedly as long as the condition remains **true**.
+2. Loops: As the name implies, a loop can help you execute a code block repeatedly if the condition remains **true**.
 In JavaScript, there are three (3) types of loops as follows:

-   - `for` loop: The `for` loop repeats a block of code according to a specified number.
+   - `for` loop: The `for` loop repeats a code block according to a specified number.

      **Syntax:**